ra559/cis106/index.markdown

 Here you will find all the information for the course.

+> README: I am currently migrating the course from using Ubuntu to Debian.
+You will find some pages and documents referencing Ubuntu.
+Since Ubuntu is based on Debian, everything will work the same.

 <p align="center" style="display:block"><img src="/assets/warning-icon.png" width="50" /></p>

 ##  1. <a name='SpecialNoteRegardingthefinalexam:'></a>Special Note Regarding the final exam: